“A person’s a person, no matter how small.””

 Parental divorce, custody issues, and reunification therapy

-Sometimes these disputes are fought out in court over many years,costing thousands of dollars and leaving years of bitterness.
-There are many available resources, including attorneys and psychologists who offer mediation, and professionals who serve as parent coordinators.
+When parents are divorcing, most children, sometimes with the help of therapy, can adjust successfully to a parental divorce.
+There are many other resources available for parents, including attorneys and psychologists who offer mediation, and professionals who serve as parent coordinators.

 Serious medical illness